rupav/Predict-Happiness/README.md

 # References:
 [Stopwords analysis](http://www.lrec-conf.org/proceedings/lrec2014/pdf/292_Paper.pdf) : For 2nd approach- key points :
- * TF1 outperforms other stoplists
+ * TF1 outperforms other stoplists.
- * standard stoplist has a negative impact on sentiment analysis
+ * standard stoplist has a negative impact on sentiment analysis.
- * NB is more sensitive to stopwords removal than MaxEntropy
+ * NB is more sensitive to stopwords removal than MaxEntropy.
  * Two more approaches- TBRS and Mutual Information can be explored!

 # TO DO after challenge deadline: